The Information Machine

 Zvi Mowshowitz

-Highly enthusiastic about the discovery's explanatory value but issues serious warnings: sufficiently capable systems will migrate misaligned behaviors out of J-space, counterfactual reflection training may decouple verbalization from cognition under pressure, and deployment-time steering should be categorically avoided.
+Highly enthusiastic about the discovery's explanatory value but argues that sufficiently capable systems will migrate misaligned behaviors out of J-space, that counterfactual reflection training may decouple verbalization from cognition under pressure, and that deployment-time steering should be categorically avoided.

 Evolution: Consistent with prior pattern of qualified optimism on interpretability work; unusually strong positive reaction on the empirical finding paired with unusually explicit safety caveats.